 Read more about the College’s Alumni and Community of Stewardship here.

-Located in the Greater Kruger National Park in Limpopo, South Africa, the campus is one of a kind.
-It is perfectly situated to expose students to the issues, conditions, and environments they will face in reserves, parks, and protected areas throughout Africa and beyond.
+Our location in the Greater Kruger National Park means our campus is one of a kind.
+It is perfectly situated to expose students to the issues, conditions, and environments they will face in their places of work throughout Africa and beyond.
 With training facilities, lecture rooms, and comfortable accommodation, students’ needs are catered for by a warm and dedicated team and an active student representative body.